zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-rest.md

 # Create Pipelines via RESTful API

-Creating pipelines via RESTful API offers more flexibility and customization compared to the Web UI.
+Creating Pipelines via RESTful API offers more flexibility and customization compared to the Web UI.

 In Zilliz Cloud, you must create an Ingestion pipeline first.
 Upon successful creation of an Ingestion pipeline, you can create a Search pipeline and a Deletion pipeline to work with your newly created Ingestion pipeline.